A self-consistent model of the plasma staircase and nonlinear Schr\"odinger equation with subquadratic power nonlinearity: Derivation of the L evy-fractional Fokker-Planck equation

 We consider $\widehat \Upsilon (q, \Delta t)$ as the average time- and wave-vector dependent transition ``probability" or the characteristic function of the stochastic process in Eq.~(\ref{2+A}).
 In general, $\widehat \Upsilon (q, \Delta t)$ can be due to many co-existing, independent dynamical processes, each characterized by its own (partial) transition probability, $\widehat \Upsilon_h (q, \Delta t)$, where $h=1,\dots, m$ is an integer counter, making it possible to factorize

 We should stress that, by their definition as Fourier integrals, $\widehat \Upsilon_h (q, \Delta t)$ are given by complex functions of the wave vector $q$, and their interpretation as ``probabilities" has the only purpose of factorizing in Eq.~(\ref{Prod+A}).
 This factorized form is justified via the asymptotic matching procedure in the limit $q\rightarrow 0$.
-Without loosing in generality, it is sufficient to analyze a simplified version of Eq.~(\ref{Prod+A}) with only two processes included$-$one corresponding to a white noiselike process, which we shall mark by the index $\mu$; and the other one, corresponding to a regular convection process, such as a zonal flow or similar, which we shall mark by the index $R$.
+Without losing in generality, it is sufficient to analyze a simplified version of Eq.~(\ref{Prod+A}) with only two processes included$-$one corresponding to a white noiselike process which we shall mark by the index $\mu$; and the other one corresponding to a regular convection process due to the presence of a potential force which we shall mark by the index $R$.
 We have, accordingly,

 These settings correspond to a set of Langevin equations

 where $\eta$ is the fluid viscosity; $v$ is the velocity along the $n$ axis; $F_R$ is the regular force; and $F_\mu (t)$ is the fluctuating (noiselike) force.
 We take $F_\mu (t)$ to be a white L\'evy noise with L\'evy index $\mu$ ($1 < \mu\leq 2$).
 By white L\'evy noise $F_\mu (t)$ we mean a stationary random process, such that the corresponding motion process, i.e., the time integral of the noise, $L_\mu (\Delta t) = \int_t^{t+\Delta t} F_\mu (t^{\prime}) dt^{\prime}$, is a symmetric $\mu$-stable L\'evy process with stationary independent increments and the characteristic function \cite{Report,Klafter}